Mike-tembo/Gazette-Classifier-/README.md

 2. Improve Government Gazette accessibility by making it easier to locate specific Gazettes.

 3. Improve analysis of publication trends to better track government activities.

+## Data Mininig Goals

+To achieve our business objectives, we will focus on the following data mining goals:

+1 Build a Supervised Classification Model: We will develop a model that can automatically assign each Gazette entry to one of several predefined categories such as legislation, appointments, tenders, notices and regulations

+2 Automate Categorization: Train and deploy the classifier to a production environment where it can handle new, incoming Gazette entries without human intervention.